Open Source · Community Maintained · Free Forever

 Failure Handling & Resilience

-The agent detects when things go wrong — tool failures, API outages, ambiguous inputs, conflicting goals.
-It has defined recovery strategies: retry, queue, escalate to human, or gracefully halt with clear user communication.
+The agent detects when things go wrong — tool failures, API outages, ambiguous inputs, conflicting goals, and budget exhaustion.
+It has defined recovery strategies for each: retry, queue, escalate to human, or gracefully halt with clear user communication.
+Running out of budget is a failure condition, not a silent stop.

 05 · 10 POINTS